collegeman/sharepress/readme.txt

 Critical bug release.
 Please upgrade soon.

 = 2.0 =
-Sharepress Pro is now available!
-If you want access to the pro features, you'll need to upgrade Sharepress and then buy a license key
+SharePress Pro is now available!
+If you want access to the pro features, you'll need to upgrade SharePress and then buy a license key

 = 1.0.6 =
 Fixes a bug that results in breaking core JavaScript in the WordPress admin